nburrus/tuxpaint/docs/es_ES.UTF-8/README.txt

            As you erase, a 'squeaky clean' eraser wiping sound is played.

-           ⌨ Hold the [X] key while clicking for quick access to a small round eraser (not available when the Text or Label tools are selected, when you're in the process of rotating a stamp or shape, or when using an interactive magic tool).
+           ⌨ Hold the [X] key while clicking for quick access to a small sharp round eraser (not available when the Text or Label tools are selected, when you're in the process of rotating a stamp or shape, or when using an interactive magic tool).
 Release the mouse to return to your currently-selected tool.